Austine-Omondi/PortfolioProjects/Video_Game_Sales_Analysis/Video_Game_Sales_Case_Study.md

 ### Publishers and titles

-Activision led the publisher ranking through 2018 with 722.32 million units in reported sales, followed by Electronic Arts at 643.73 million and EA Sports at 485.60 million.
+Activision led the publisher ranking through 2018 with 722.32 million in reported sales, followed by Electronic Arts at 643.73 million and EA Sports at 485.60 million.
 Publisher labels were analyzed exactly as recorded, so related labels such as Electronic Arts and EA Sports were not consolidated.

 After combining matching title names across consoles, the leading titles were: